mmadwn/Information-System/README.md

 # About
-Information Systems - Penjualan Voucher Game Using PHP and phpMyAdmin
+Information Systems - Voucher Game Shop Using PHP and phpMyAdmin

 This software based on local web.
 Built using PHP Language and phpMyAdmin to manage the database.
 The program manages sales and purchase electronic vouchers